shuo-yu/visualizations/README.md

 visualizations
 ==============

-Will be a collection of public data visualizations (only two so far).
+Will be a collection of public data visualizations (two so far).

 <a href="http://curran.github.io/visualizations/population"><img src="population/screenshot.png"></img></a>